utf18/ansible-kubeadm/README.md

 the debian-singleNode-playbook.yml will install a kubeadm based kubernetes cluster version 1.14 on a single node

-the multinode playbook will follow eventually
+the multinode playbook will follow some time soon

 ## components